EthanTPainter/lambda-janitor/README.md

 # lambda-janitor
-Cleanup lambda versions to remove older versions when unnecessary.
+Lambda to clean up older lambda versions to available code storage.

 ## Prerequisites
 The expected runtime is nodejs14.x (14.19.0 LTS version).
 Users should have this version installed to test locally.